What Is a Clean Catch Urine Sample?

 - Males should retract the foreskin if necessary with one hand and start urinating into the toilet.
 Then, position the urine container with the other hand to catch the stream without touching any skin.

 - Don’t fill urine to the top of the sterile container.
 No more than half a container is necessary.

 - Place the lid on the container and set it on the sink or someplace stable while you finish urinating into the toilet.

 - Screw the lid securely on the container and wipe it off.
 Wash your hands and drop off the container to the lab as instructed.

 It will take 24 to 48 hours for the lab to culture the sample.
 Ask your doctor how they will notify you of the results.

 Note: If an infant is providing the urine sample, the clean catch kit will consist of a plastic bag with a sticky strip on one end that fits over the baby’s genital area, as well as a sterile container.
 Use the same cleaning methods and the plastic bags for collecting the urine.
 Pour the urine into the sterile container.

 Cultures with greater than 100,000 colony-forming units (CFU) of a single bacteria provide a positive test result.
 This usually indicates an infection that needs an antibiotic for treatment.

 No growth, or a negative result, indicates there is no infection present.

-The growth of several different types of bacteria likely indicates the urine sample was contaminated during the collection process.
-The clean-catch protocol reduces the chance of contamination.
+If the test results show the growth of several different types of bacteria, it likely means that the urine sample was contaminated during the collection process.
+The clean catch protocol reduces the chance of contamination.